xanimal37/EventTrackerProject/README.md

 - when the animal enters the facility
 - when the animal leaves the facility (or terminates their rehab)
 - when the animal is fed, including who did the feeding and any notes
+- what their blood lead level is when admitted (especially for birds but possibly other animals)
 - more tbd...

 This app lacks a front end and all results are formatted as JSON.